|

 she continued, and, I imagine, many othersto deaden

 the pain of losing him.
 She waved her hand.
-You
+We

-need not speak of himthere is no doubt some tragic reason
+need not speak of himthere is always a him and,

 Get out!
 I mean it!
 Get out now!